|Link to Game

 Controls and Instructions

 The difficulty level determines by how much your final score is multiplied when you die.
-The score you can see in the bottom right of the game screen (screenie below) is multiplied by two on Potato Counter mode, and by three on Brain Tree.
-Technically, your score is also multiplied by one on Easy Peasy mode - but hopefully, as you're playing a math-based game, you'll know that anything multiplied by one just stays the same :)
+At the end of the game, the score you can see in the bottom right of the game screen is multiplied by the multiplier.

 Once the actual game starts you will see a screen similar to this:

-This game uses a combination of the keyboard and the mouse, which can be rather irritating at first.
-You click on a maths problem with the mouse to "select" it, and then type in the answer with your keyboard.
-For each math problem that appears, a Baaba will get held up behind the fence.
-As you answer the questions the Baabas will jump over the fence and continue off the other side of the screen.
-If you leave a problem too long, its corresponding Baaba will get pushed out by all the ones behind it and it will hit the timer, ending your game!
+This game uses a combination of the keyboard and the mouse.
+Click on a maths problem with the mouse to "select" it, and then type in the answer with your keyboard.
+For each math problem that appears, a Babaa will get held up behind the fence.
+As you answer the questions the Babaas will jump over the fence and continue off the other side of the screen.
+If you leave a problem too long, its corresponding Babaa will get pushed out by all the ones behind it and it will hit the timer, ending your game!

-The timer works somewhat strangely in this game - it's "continuous", which means that the amount of time you have left depends on how much you had left at the end of the previous round.
-The timer resets to full at the end of the third, seventh and twelfth levels.
+The timer works somewhat strangely in this game: it's "continuous", which means that the amount of time you have left depends on how much you had left at the end of the previous round.
+The timer resets to full at the end of certain levels: the 3rd, 7th, 12th, and 17th levels.
 You can also reset it manually once per game with the code letimiyasleep.

 Tips and Strategies

 Play with both hands: one on the mouse and the other on your number keys.
 This saves time you would have used up switching from keyboard to mouse.
 It's also slightly quicker if you use the side number pad rather than the numbers above your letter keys, but don't worry too much if you don't have a number pad.
 With a little bit of extra practice (so you can hit the correct keys without looking at them every time) you will be fine.